LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 In writing the next post in the series of PDEs I realized that there were many results from functional analysis which had not been discussed and would be necessary.
-As such, this post is meant as a short, yet rather longer than I intended, introduction to the basic theory that will be required.
+As such, this post is meant as a short, yet rather longer than I intended, an introduction to the basic theory that will be required.

 I'm going to assume you know nothing (please don't feel insulted) and go over the main ideas and results.
-Much of the material may be familiar so please feel free to skim briefly through the results or skip entirely.
+Much of the material may be familiar, so please feel free to skim briefly through the results or skip entirely.
 There is a lot of theory to cover so the proofs will only be sketched.
 For more details see for example [1](https://books.google.co.uk/books?hl=en&lr=&id=wCHtLumoGY4C&oi=fnd&pg=PR3&dq=narici+bachman&ots=vxU8cRul6s&sig=tGyszvXv-1psk-qyJ8ruM6S7l5I&redir\U esc=y#v=onepage&q=narici%20bachman&f=false).